-At any time during the Level One lessons, teachers should support emerging readers by selecting appropriate lessons from the Building Reading Skills binder.
-Each unit of this binder focuses on a foundational skill for reading success.
-The lessons are optional, but teachers are encouraged to integrate them into the program where appropriate to help prepare students for Levels Two and Three of the program.
+At any time during the Level One lessons, teachers should support emerging readers by selecting appropriate lessons from the Building Reading Skills ebook.
+Each unit of this ebook focuses on a foundational skill for reading success.
+The lessons are optional, but teachers are encouraged to integrate them into the program where appropriate to help prepare students for Levels Two and Three.